peteroupc/MailLib/api/com.upokecenter.text.ProtocolStrings.md

 **Returns:**

-* An opaque string prepared under the OpaqueString profile in RFC 8265.
+* A string prepared under the OpaqueString profile in RFC 8265.
  Returns null if that string is invalid under that profile (including if <code>str</code> is null or empty).
 For comparison purposes, return values of this method should be compared code point by code point (see RFC 8265, sec.
 4.2.3).

 ### NicknameEnforce
     public static String NicknameEnforce​(String str)